Wild Women (1918 film): Plot

 As described in a film magazine, Cheyenne Harry (Carey) and his pals, bent on helping their friend Rawhide Jack, attend a rodeo with the intent to win the prize for roping steers and to hand the winnings over to Jack.
 Harry wins, and after the rodeo the boys go to a cafe where they imbibe too freely in the flowing wine and fall asleep.
 Harry finds himself robbed and with the others shanghaied and aboard a ship.
 They mutiny and Harry becomes the captain.
 A shipboard fire results in them landing on a desert island, where the Queen (Mattox) of the Blackanwhites falls in love with Harry.
 He dodges her and runs off with her daughter the Princess (Malone).
-Just as he starts making love to her, he awakens from a dream, the product of Harry's legendarily prodigious drinking, and discovers that he is holding one of the sleeping cowboys.
+Just as he starts having sex with her, he awakens from a dream, the product of Harry's legendarily prodigious drinking, and discovers that he is holding one of the sleeping cowboys.